mprzodala/eventrix/getting-started.md

 );
 ```
 ### Hooks
-Eventrix give us special react hooks for manage state and events.
-For example if You want rerender component when some state will change you can use `useEventrixState` hook.
+Eventrix gives us special react hooks for state and events management.
+For example if You want to rerender component when some state will be changed, you can use `useEventrixState` hook.
 ```jsx
 import React from 'react';
 import { useEventrixState } from 'eventrix/react';